awsdocs/aws-kms-developer-guide/doc_source/requests-per-second.md

 AWS KMS establishes quotas for the number of API operations requested in each second\.
 The request quotas differ with the API operation, the AWS Region, and other factors, such as the KMS key type\.
 When you exceed an API request quota, AWS KMS [throttles the request](throttling.md)\.

-**Note**
-If you need to exceed a quota, you can request a quota increase in Service Quotas\.
-Use the [Service Quotas console](https://console.aws.amazon.com/servicequotas) or the [RequestServiceQuotaIncrease](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/API_RequestServiceQuotaIncrease.html) operation\.
+All AWS KMS request quotas are adjustable, except for the request quota for KMS keys in a [custom key store](#rps-key-stores)\.
+To request a quota increase, use the [Service Quotas console](https://console.aws.amazon.com/servicequotas) or the [RequestServiceQuotaIncrease](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/API_RequestServiceQuotaIncrease.html) operation\.
+For instructions, see [Requesting an AWS KMS quota increase](increase-quota.md)\.
 For details, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.
-If Service Quotas for AWS KMS are not available in the AWS Region, please visit the [AWS Support Center](https://console.aws.amazon.com/support/home) and create a case\.
+If Service Quotas for AWS KMS are not available in your AWS Region, please visit the [AWS Support Center](https://console.aws.amazon.com/support/home) and create a case\.
-For help requesting an increase in an AWS KMS quota, see [Requesting an AWS KMS quota increase](increase-quota.md)\.

 If you are exceeding the request quota for the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation, consider using the [data key caching](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/data-key-caching.html) feature of the AWS Encryption SDK\.
 Reusing data keys might reduce the frequency of your requests to AWS KMS\.

 In addition to request quotas, AWS KMS uses resource quotas to ensure capacity for all users\.
 For details, see [Resource quotas](resource-limits.md)\.